litoguy/litoguy/README.md

 ### <div align="center">I'm Bethel a web developer who does Graphic designing and Video editing for fun.  😜</div>

-- 🔭 I’m currently working on a Farm Management system with Php
+- 🔭 I’m currently working on a building some systems with php

-- 🌱 I’m currently learning React and Node JS
+- 🌱 I’m currently learning React

 - ⚡ Fun fact: I hate debugging my own code 🤣